1986

 which dictates how the companies promote the product."

-Sire Records decided to use But Not Tonight for the
+In this case, Sire Records decided to use But Not Tonight for the soundtrack

-soundtrack of the movie Modern Girls and therefore the single was flipped.
+of the film Modern Girls and therefore, the single was flipped.
+Even an alternate

 was based around an idling motorbike sound generated from the original